 If you’ve been around even for a small amount of time, you probably heard of this one and it’s actually part of Section 508:

 alt="..." attribute¹ to all your images.
-With WordPress this means writing something in the Alt Text field whenever you use the “Add Media” button to add an image to one of your web page.
+With WordPress, this means writing something in the Alt Text field whenever you use the “Add Media” button to add an image to one of your web pages.

 The Description can be used too.
 The difference between the two is that the description is going to be long and very descriptive, possibly explain more than just what’s visible in the picture.
 The Alt Text describes the image itself.
 You should not use the Description if the image doesn’t warrant it.
 You may also use the Caption instead.
-The Caption is visible to everyone and take space on your page, though.
+The Caption is visible to everyone, however, it takes some space on your visible web page.

 Note that in some part of the world, bandwidth costs money so some people browse the Internet with the “don’t load images by default” feature of browsers turned on.
 This may sound crazy to some people, but it actually makes a lot of sense.
 Having the Alt Text on your image will also help these people with taking the decision of loading or not loading an image on a web page.